sonjamadetoja/fake-news-detector/README.md

 2. Combine title and text
 3. Clean and preprocess text
 4. Divide into training and test sets
-5. Calculate TF-IDF with scikit-learn TfidfVectorizer
+5. Construct a pipeline with TF-IDF feature extraction and logistic regression to prevent data leakage
-6. Fit a logistic regression model and predict
+6. Tune the regularizatoin strength of the logistic regression model using cross-validation on the training set
-7. Calculate accuracy as well as precision, recall and F1-score
+7. Train the final model on the full training data using the selected hyperparameter
+8. Evaluate performance on the held-out test set using accuracy, precision, recall, and F1-score

 ## Tools